data about and/or from their users, using both first and third-party

 and whether it is private or public).
 It may also be helpful to indicate

-whether the source is based inside or outside the EEA.
+whether the source is based inside or outside the UK.
 Provide as much

 detail here as is commercially reasonable.